eljojo/faircamp-fork/README.md

 Faircamp has so far only been tested on Linux - architecturally there should be no blockers for running faircamp on other platforms though (e.g. BSD, maOS, Windows).

-**Note that you are running faircamp at your own risk.**

-Pay close attention when setting custom paths for the build and cache directories as these directories get wiped as part of faircamp's standard operation.
+**Note that you are running faircamp at your own risk** - Pay close attention when setting custom paths for the build and cache directories as these directories get wiped as part of faircamp's standard operation.

 Run this to build and install faircamp on your system: